 Closing #

-PolygonClipper 1.0 gives .NET developers a focused geometry library for polygon boolean operations, self-intersection cleanup, and stroke-outline generation.
-It uses double-precision input, keeps the public API small, and supplies the geometry layer used by ImageSharp.Drawing 3.
+PolygonClipper 1.0 gives .NET developers a focused managed geometry library for boolean operations, self-intersection cleanup, and stroke-outline generation.
+It uses double-precision coordinates, keeps the public API small, and brings the geometry layer behind ImageSharp.Drawing 3 to applications that need it directly.

 PolygonClipper 1.0.0 is licensed under the Six Labors Split License.
 This means that it is free to use in both non-commercial and certain commercial applications.
 However, if you are using it in a commercial application and your organization has annual gross revenue exceeding 1M USD per year, you must purchase a commercial license.
 Please see the Pricing page for more information.